cloudblog004/fantasticfoodies/content/en/posts/1585-step-by-step-guide-to-make-any-night-of-the-week-healthy-chicken-stew.md

 ##### Steps to make Healthy chicken stew:

 1. Take a sauce pan on medium heat, addd butter into the pan and then add garlic a saute for 30sec (it shouldn&#39;t be brown).
-1. Add onion, carrot &amp; chicken into the pan and..saute for about 2-3 minutes. seasonig can be done in this time
+1. Add onion, carrot & chicken into the pan and..saute for about 2-3 minutes. seasonig can be done in this time
 1. Then add the chicken stock and cook t in a low heat.
 1. When carrots and chicken are half done then add rest of the vegetables and cook in the same low heat. (if u want u can add curry powder in this stage.)
 1. When u think it&#39;s almost done add the coconut milk and cook for about a minute then add chopped coriander leaves and finish it